 The 2017 edition of Chambers and Partners says of Rebecca: “she has a reputation for providing sound, user-friendly advice”.
 She is “the complete package – she has a very good head on her, excellent judgement when it comes to running cases, and a very persuasive manner when dealing with the courts.”

 Rebecca has a wide ranging commercial practice.
-Current and recent cases include: auditors’ negligence claims (including Cattles v.
-PwC, which settled at the start of the trial in October 2015); ICC arbitrations in Paris acting for a Middle Eastern government concerning oil and gas concession agreements (hearings in each of 2011-2016); injunction proceedings in the Commercial Court and Chancery Division, acting for private equity funds (2015 and 2016); a political risk insurance arbitration in London concerning natural gas (2016); an LCIA arbitration in London concerning a commercial fraud (2016); an LCIA arbitration in London concerning security agreements and a long term supply contract (2015); and the long-running Teal v.
-Berkley, a reinsurance case which went to the Supreme Court in 2013 and is back before the Court of Appeal on another issue in 2016.
+Current and recent cases include: accountants’ liability claims, especially audit negligence (including Manchester Building Society v.
+Grant Thornton (2018), NHBC v PwC (settled 2018) and Cattles v.
+PwC (settled October 2015); ICC arbitrations in Paris acting for a Middle Eastern government concerning oil and gas concession agreements (hearings in each of 2011-2017); LCIA arbitrations in London concerning commodities / metal smelting (2017), natural gas (2016), commercial fraud (2016) and long term supply contract / financing agreements (2015); injunction proceedings in the Commercial Court and Chancery Division concerning bond sales (2017) and acting for private equity funds (2015 and 2016); LMAA arbitrations; and the long-running Teal v.
+Berkley, a reinsurance case which went to the Supreme Court in 2013 and came back before the Court of Appeal on another issue in 2016.

-Rebecca is listed as a leading silk in the fields of commercial dispute resolution, insurance, international arbitration and professional negligence in the 2018 Chambers & Partners Directory and commercial litigation, insurance and professional negligence in the 2017 Legal 500 Directory.
+In 2018 Rebecca was nominated for the Chambers Bar Awards Professional Negligence Silk of the Year.
+Rebecca is listed as a leading silk in the fields of commercial dispute resolution, insurance, international arbitration and professional negligence in the 2019 Chambers & Partners Directory and commercial litigation, insurance and professional negligence in the 2018 Legal 500 Directory.

-Rebecca is a supporting member of the LMAA and a member of the LCIA and is willing to accept appointments as arbitrator.
+Rebecca is a supporting member of the LMAA and a member of the LCIA and accepts appointments as arbitrator.